 Roman chamomile is calming, German chamomile has anti-inflammatory and antifungal properties, making it useful for puffy eyes and acne.

 You should never use ice directly on your skin, though.
 Wrap a few chamomile ice cubes in a cloth, then apply to eyes for no longer than 10 minutes at a time.

 2. Green Tea:

-Topically, green tea works well with reducing inflammation, removing bacteria and excess oil, and free radical protection.
+Topically, green tea, and its major component, epigallocatechin-3-gallate (EGCG), works well with reducing inflammation, removing bacteria and excess oil, and free radical protection.
 The antioxidants and polyphenols in green tea are among the most powerful in helping to protect the skin from environmental damage.

 The U.S. National Library of Medicine states that the antioxidant power in green tea polyphenols inhibit UV damage.

 Steep 1 cup of green tea in hot water, just before boiling point, and cover for 8 minutes.
 Remove tea bag and pour water into a spray bottle or glass bottle with lid.
 Add 1 cup of witch hazel or aloe vera juice.
 Use daily with a cotton pad after cleansing.